Nerwyn/android-tv-card/README.md

 ### Key and Source

-`Key` and `Source` are shortcuts for `remote.send_command` and `remote.turn_on` respectively.
-They will use the general remote ID if set but can be overridden at the custom action level.
+`Key` and `Source` are shortcuts for `perform-action` actions and vary by platform.
+Read the Home Assistant documentation as linked above [in this table](#media-platform-and-entity-ids) for more information on the actions performed by each platform.
+You can also look at the default key and source map files [here](https://github.com/Nerwyn/android-tv-card/tree/main/src/models/maps).
+They will use the general remote or media player ID if set but can be overridden at the custom action level.

-The `key` field does not refer to the default key name as it appears in the list, but as the actual key string to be sent in the action data.
-You should read the documentation for the platform you are using to learn more about available options, or look at the default key and source maps files [here](https://github.com/Nerwyn/android-tv-card/tree/main/src/models/maps).

-The `source` field generally refers to an application to open and varies by platform.
 For Android TV you may find the [Android TV deep linking guide helpful](https://community.home-assistant.io/t/android-tv-remote-app-links-deep-linking-guide/567921).

 If you find keys or sources that are not part of the default lists that you wish to add, please make a feature or even a pull request to add them, especially if they are for a platform other than Android TV (Android TV default list improvements also welcome).

-Not all platforms use `Key` and `Source` for their default keys and sources, some instead use `Perform action` to call alternate services.
+While most default keys use the `key` action, some actions require more information and call the actions directly.

 ### Momentary Mode